 In addition to Mr. Foley, our directors Thomas M. Hagerty and Richard N. Massey also serve as directors of FIS.
 Also, until March 15, 2009, our directors Cary H. Thompson and Daniel D. (Ron) Lane, in addition to Mr. Foley, also served as directors of LPS.
 We refer to these directors as the dual-service directors.
 Each of the dual-service directors during 2008 also owned common stock, and options to buy additional common stock, of both our company and of FIS or LPS, as applicable.
 Brent B. Bickett, who serves as our Executive Vice President, Corporate Finance, also serves as Executive Vice President, Strategic Planning for FIS.
 Mr. Bickett also owns common stock, and options to buy additional common stock, of FIS.
 In addition to his employment agreement with us, Mr. Bickett also has an employment agreement with FIS.
-In addition, Michael L. Gravelle, who serves as our Executive Vice President, Legal and Corporate Secretary, also serves as Executive Vice President, Legal of FIS.
-Mr. Gravelle also owns common stock, and options to buy addition to his employment agreement with us, Mr. Bickett agreement with FIS.
+In addition, Michael L. Gravelle, who serves as our Executive Vice President, Legal of FIS.
+Mr. Gravelle also owns common stock, and options to buy additional common stock of FIS.
 In addition to his employment agreement with us, Mr. Gravelle also has an employment agreement with FIS.
-Ne refer to Messrs.
+We refer to Messrs.
 Bickett and Gravelle, as well as Mr. Foley, as the overlapping officers.